Muhammad-uzair029/google-calendar-free-slots-schedular/README.md

 ```
 ## Conclusion

-With Google Calendar Free Slots Scheduler, scheduling meetings on Google Calendar can be simple and hassle-free.
-This
-package can save you valuable time and effort in the scheduling process and ensure that everyone involved can find a
-suitable time to meet.
+The Google Calendar Free Slots Scheduler is a software package that facilitates the process of scheduling meetings on Google Calendar.
+By using this package, individuals can save time and effort in the scheduling process and ensure that all participants are able to find a mutually convenient time to meet.
 ## License

 This package is licensed under the MIT License.